phetsims/qa/documentation/qa-book.md

 5. The number of checks should be low.
 If over 5 there is likely an issue.
 6. Make sure you can press the capture button and get a screenshot.
 The console should say `Sent image`.

+#### Zoom in/out testing

+You should be able to zoom in and out using the same sorts of methods you would expect for most web pages.

+1. Ctrl + +/-/0
+2. Ctrl + scrolling
+3. Pinch to zoom

 #### HTML Download Test

 To perform the HTML download test, do the following: